ampproject/amphtml/tools/experiments/README.md

 To add a new experiment:

 1. Add the new experiment to this [list](https://github.com/ampproject/amphtml/blob/master/tools/experiments/experiments.js).
-1. Decide if the experiment should allow document level opt-in, add it to `allow-doc-opt-in` in `prod-config.json` and `canary-config.json` if so.
+1. (This is rare, most new experiments can skip this step) Decide if the experiment should allow document level opt-in.
+One top consideration is that switching the experiment on/off should not break any document.
+For example, experimental custom elements should never be whitelisted, as any documents start using it will get broken if the we switch it off.
+Add it to `allow-doc-opt-in` in `prod-config.json` and `canary-config.json` if so.
 1. Use it like this:

 ```javascript